How to Make Cobb Salad

 Culinary lore traces the Cobb salad to the Brown Derby restaurants, a chain of venues in Los Angeles.
 The most famous Brown Derby restaurant was the Hollywood location, which was shaped like a derby hat.
 The Cobb salad itself is said to have been named for one of its owners, Robert H. Cobb.
 By some accounts, the salad was created as a way to accommodate leftover ingredients, yet it soon became one of the restaurant's signature dishes.

-Most Cobb salads feature an arrangement of chopped tomatoes, sliced avocados, chopped cooked chicken or turkey, chopped hard-cooked eggs, green onions, crumbled cooked bacon, and crumbled blue cheese served atop a bed of torn iceberg or romaine lettuce.
+The classic Cobb salad ingredients include an arrangement of chopped tomatoes, sliced avocados, chopped cooked chicken or turkey, chopped hard-cooked eggs, green onions, crumbled cooked bacon, and crumbled blue cheese served on a bed of torn iceberg or romaine lettuce.
 Usually the dressing is a vinaigrette, but you might some Cobbs drizzled with French or Thousand Island.
 A bitter green, such as watercress or endive, and another cheese, such as cheddar, might also appear in the salad.

 This recipe makes four to six main-dish servings of our classic Cobb salad recipe.

 1. Start with 6 Cups Torn Lettuce